Perhaps the people who examined the designs for the Chesapeake Baysox’s upcoming alternate identity needed to be more online, or a little less mature.

 The Baltimore Banner thanks its sponsors.
 Become one.

-“If we’re going to go viral, let’s make it count!” the Baysox’s Instagram account wrote in a caption advertising the multiple Oyster Catchers logos.
+“If we’re going to go viral, let’s make it count!” the Baysox wrote on their Instagram account in a caption advertising the multiple Oyster Catchers logos.
 “Some of you saw an oyster.
 Others saw something unexpected in our alternate identity Oyster Catchers patch (we won’t unsee it either!).
 We see an opportunity to turn laughs into meaningful, positive impact in our community.”

 In celebration of Women’s History Month, they announced, 10% of all Oyster Catchers merchandise sales will support Cervivor, a nonprofit dedicated to cervical cancer education and advocacy.